pmapcat/katadb/README.md

 * KataDB is also a backend for KataSQL an embeddable AnsiSQL engine for simple storage.
 * KataDB is also a backend for columnar storage KataCol

+## How should we begin with?

+We should write first working version in Clojure then, when design/API become stable, rewrite it in Go (and maybe Rust?)

+The idea is that I need to be able to experiment really fast with it.
+Clojure is ideal for this.

 ## Rationale

 I've always wanted to write a database.
 So here it is.